-(Note: all the previous publications in the variable control charts category are listed on the right-hand side.
-Select "Return to Categories" to go to the page with all publications sorted by category.
-Select this link for information on the SPC for Excel software.)
+(Note: all the previous publications in the variable control chart category are listed on the right-hand side.
+Select “Publications” to go to the SPC Knowledge Base homepage.
+Selectthis linkfor information on the SPC for Excel software.)

 When I was first introduced to control charts, the X-R chart was used the most.
 This was some years ago – back in the early 1980s.
 The control charts we did back then were done manually – doing the calculations using a calculator and manually plotting the points, averages, and control limits.
 There is still something to be said for teaching control charts using this manual method.
 We definitely tried to keep things simple.